lexnederbragt/INF-BIOx121/Curriculum/index.md

 ##### Variant Calling

+Genotype and SNP calling from next-generation sequencing data.
+Nielsen et al., Nature Reviews Genetics 2011.
+This is a review paper that should be easily understandable once the student has taken the variant calling module.

+Exome sequencing identifies the cause of a mendelian disorder.
+Ng et al., Nature Genetics 2010.
+A paper reporting the first resolution of a mendelian disorder using exome capture.

 ##### Statistical genomics

 [Ten Simple Rules for Reproducible Computational Research](https://wiki.uio.no/projects/clsi/images/e/ed/Sandve2013-2.pdf), Sandve _et. al._, PLoS Computational Biology 2013